 I can write about why cast iron is great all day, but I'm going to be honest: I love the look of cast iron, and I love the idea of cast iron, but the thought of having to spend any time thinking of how to care for cast iron makes me turn to my precious stainless steel every time.

-In an effort to broaden my horizons, I was tasked with taking home one of our Smithey No. 12 skillets to cook a week's worth of meals.
-This "week" ended up streching over the holidays, so what you'll see below is more a collection of dishes I cooked when I wasn't celebrating Christmas or New Year's.
+In an effort to broaden my horizons, I was tasked with cooking a week's worth of meals exclusively in cast iron.
+This "week" ended up stretching over the holidays, so what you'll see below is more a collection of dishes I cooked when I wasn't celebrating Christmas or New Year's.
 Here's what happened:

 Is there a better use for a cast iron skillet?
 I think not.
 So far, so good.

 One of my go-to weeknight recipes is butterflied (or spatchcocked) roast chicken.
 It cooks relatively quickly, makes great leftovers, and you really don't need to do much to a roast chicken to make it taste good.
 And while I usually make it on a baking sheet, I figured this would be a great place to use my skillet.

 To really highlight the skin-crisping properties of cast iron, I decided to modify my usual method of just popping the chicken in a super hot oven by smashing it under a "brick."
 This technique, for the uninitiated, calls for starting the chicken on the stove, on a ripping-hot skillet, skin-side down.
 You press the chicken firmly into the skillet with a brick (or, in my case, a second cast iron skillet), and then transfer it to the oven.
 The chicken cooks, smushed under the skillet, for 15 minutes or so, and then is flipped over to finish cooking skin side-up.
 The result, if you do it right, is deeply browned skin, a crisp crust, easy to carve meat and (bonus!) plenty of browned pan drippings for making a sauce and/or a sautéed side.